|Home · All Classes · Main Classes · Deprecated|

 MApplicationWindow creates its own

 MSceneManager.
-It also automatically populates the scene with all the scene windows that comprise a standard MeeGo Touch GUI, such as a status bar, navigation bar, home button panel, etc.
+It also automatically populates the scene with all the scene windows that comprise a standard MeeGo Touch GUI, such as a status bar, navigation bar, home button panel, and so one.